 - The e-mail address of the corresponding author

 - An abstract of 150 to 250 words.
 The abstract should not contain any undefined abbreviations, formulas, or references.

 Authors are asked to suggest not more than six keywords.
-Keywords should be put before the Abstract.
+Keywords should be put after the Abstract.

 The full paper should have not more than 20 pages, including references, figures and tables.
 It should be written in Standard English.